March 29, 2017

 4. Know the tools of your trade

 As any activity grows and progresses in the world, so does the gear and science that accompanies it.
 These days, advanced tech can help people take their sports to new heights.
-There are apps and watches that help you measure and track your outputs, and any of the gear you use – like running shoes, skis or bikes – is getting more and more specialized.
+There are watches that help you measure and track your outputs, and any of the gear you use – like running shoes, skis or bikes – is getting more and more specialized.
 Gear can help with your performance, but you can also use it to find ways to help you progress in training.

 For example, Allan Prazsky, a former competitive cyclist who now coaches grassroots racers, acknowledges just how much training has changed with new technology for riding.
 “Gone are the days of riding by feel,” says Allan.
 He notes that: